mikejoh/mikejoh/README.md

  - :heavy_exclamation_mark: About me:
    - I'm from :sweden: + :poland:.
    - I use the :paintbrush: and :pencil2: a lot, i'm all about visualizing things;
-   - and i love :skier:
+   - and i love :skier:.
  - :computer: I'm currently working on various Go based projects both personally (private) and professionally.
  - :bulb: Currently learning:
    - More of Go.
    - A tiny bit of :crab:.
-   - Frontend (React and some GraphQL)
+   - Frontend (React and some GraphQL).
  - 💬 Ask me about:
    - Kubernetes
    - Observability